omaraflak/omaraflak.github.io/markdown/virtual-machine.md

 ## Functions

-Functions are nothing but a section of the bytecode that we jump ***to and back***.
+Functions are nothing but a section of the byte-code that we jump ***to and back***.
 The question is: how does the function code know where to ***jump back*** if it can be invoked from different places?

 We can have a different stack for function calls in which we push the address of the caller before jumping to a function.
 Whenever the function ***returns***, it pops an element from the ***call stack*** and jumps to that address (so it *returns* to the caller).